angelhodar/OpenRPG_Inventory/README.md

  2. Fill the info with your custom one.
  3. If that item is going to execute some logic when used, go to the MasterClasses folder an create a child blueprint class from the master class of your new item type.
  4. Set that class in the data of the item.
- 5. Also if your item is a loot item, go to DT_Loot and create a new row and fill it will the items that has to be added to the inventory when it is openned.
+ 5. Also if your item is a loot item, go to DT_Loot, create a new row with a new ID and fill it will the items that has to be added to the inventory when it is openned.
+Then add that ID to the LootID data of the item.
  6. Enjoy!

   Icons from: